 There are, however, some challenges with a 401(k) plan.

-- Most plans have limited flexibility as it relates to quality investment options.
+- Most plans have limited flexibility as it relates to quality and quantity of investment options.

 - There can be early withdrawal penalties equal to 10% of the amount withdrawn before age 59 1/2.

 In my view, the two biggest issues of a 401(k) plan are that:

 - The individual needs to make investment selections by themselves with very little advice or guidance from the plan provider.